Welcome to today's edition of the Rush 24-7 podcast.

 There is excitement.

-Trump does performances, everybody's excited and thrilled to be in there.
+Everybody's excited and thrilled to be in there.

 There's lots of energy everywhere he goes.

-Selena Gomez, sorry, Selena Zito in the uh the uh the New York Post, actually, by way of the Pittsburgh Tribune review, great, great piece today, that echoes some sentiments that I was making about Trump's crowd, his supporters all the way back to last fall,
+Great piece today that echoes some sentiments that I was making about Trump's crowd, his supporters, all the way back to last fall.

-and it dovetails with the observation Robert Costa made in the Washington Post three weeks ago about the Trump base, possibly made up of a whole bunch of people who have never voted or haven't voted in a long time, and therefore are never polled.
+And it dovetails with the observation Robert Costa made in the Washington Post three weeks ago about the Trump base possibly made up of a whole bunch of people who have never voted or haven't voted in a long time and therefore are never polled.

-And Robert Costa Washington Post saying this is the thing that concerns a lot of Democrats.
+And Robert Costa, Washington Post saying this is the thing that concerns a lot of Democrats.

 How many of those people are part of the Trump crowd, really excited, all jazz?